-- Successful completion of three years of fulltime education in English, at the secondary or post-secondary level:

-- completed within Canada including the grade 12 year

-- completed in another country where English is recognized as an official language of instruction (see chart at www.rdc.ab.ca/elp)

-- completed at a recognized school or institution which uses English as the primary language of instruction

-- Successful completion of the equivalent

-of three years of full-time instruction in

-a school or institution in Canada where

-primary or official language of instruction

-was not English, but where the level of

-English proficiency required for graduation

-is equivalent to that in English language

-secondary schools or post-secondary

-institutions in Canada.

-- Completion of English Language Arts 30-1 or equivalent with a minimum grade of 60%

-- Successful completion of:

-TOEFL minimum score of 550 paper based,

-or 213 computer based, or 80 (91) internet

-based.
+- Successful completion of three years of full-time education in English, at the secondary or post-secondary level: - completed within Canada including the grade 12 year - completed in another country where English is recognized as an official language of instruction (see chart at www.rdc.ab.ca/elp) - completed at a recognized school or institution which uses English as the primary language of instruction - Successful completion of the equivalent of three years of full-time instruction in a school or institution in Canada where primary or official language of instruction was not English, but where the level of English proficiency required for graduation is equivalent to that in English language secondary schools or post-secondary institutions in Canada. - Completion of English Language Arts 30-1 or equivalent with a minimum grade of 60%. - Completion of Level 3, of the RDC Continuing Education English for Academic Purposes program, with a grade of 80% or higher - 5.
+Successful completion of: